by Stephen King, Richard Chizmar

 - I loved the mysterious man in the black hat.
 Every time he appeared, I would get goosebumps.
 You just knew it wasn’t good.
 His caring, soft tones and gentle pushes made me nervous.
 We aren’t given a lot of detail about this creepy old man, and while a part of me wanted answers, it is also what made him terrifying.

 - The story that unfolded was captivated, and Maggie Stiff captured the characters and delivered the tone of this chilling tale beautifully.
-From the very first sentence to the last I was held completely spellbound.
-I loved the ended as it left just enough of an open ending to leave me pondering possible outcomes.
+From the very first sentence to the last, I was held completely spellbound.
+I loved the ended as it left just enough of an open ending to leave me pondering potential outcomes.